sgoudelis/restmessier/README.md

 ## Demostration of RESTful Web API for Messier Objects

 This is a simple RESTful Web API for CRUD operations on a collection of Messier celestial targets based on MongoDB.
-Also, the Geospatial api of MongoDB is used which provides the functionlity of quering the API for objects that are nearby another Messier object or a set of WGS84 coordinates.
+Also, the Geospatial API of MongoDB is used which provides the functionlity of quering the API for objects that are nearby another Messier object or a set of WGS84 coordinates.
 This API is also a WSGI application with allows for easy scaling.

 What is a Messier object? https://en.wikipedia.org/wiki/Messier_object